Travel guide

 O2 Travel: Reviews and Analysis of the Roaming Pass

-The O2 Travel add-on is O2's roaming option for using your mobile phone abroad without changing your SIM card, but is it really better than buying a travel eSIM?
-In this review, we analyze what it includes, how much it actually costs, and in which cases it's worth it or when it's better to look for a cheaper alternative for your vacation.
+The O2 Travel bundle is O2's roaming option for using your mobile phone away from home without changing your SIM card, but does it really compare to buying a travel eSIM?
+In this review, we analyze what it includes, how much it costs in practice, and in what cases it pays off or when it's better to look for a cheaper alternative for your vacation.

-O2 Travel is a roaming add-on that applies a daily flat rate: on the day you use your mobile phone abroad, you pay a fixed fee and use your domestic allowance, instead of being charged per megabyte separately.
+O2 Travel is a roaming add-on that applies a daily flat rate: on the day you use your mobile phone abroad, you pay a fixed fee and consume from your national tariff, instead of being charged per megabyte separately.
 It's O2's way of avoiding surprise roaming bills outside the European Union.

-Within the EU, the story changes: due to the European "roam like at home" regulation, you browse with your included data without extra charges, so the add-on only comes into play when you cross into destinations outside the European area, such as the United Kingdom, Switzerland, the United States, Morocco, or Asia.
-That's where O2 Travel tries to make things easy for you in exchange for a daily price.
-If you still have doubts about the concept, it would be useful to review what roaming is before deciding.
+Within the EU, the story changes: due to the European "roam like at home" regulation, you browse with your included data at no extra charge, so the bundle only comes into play when you cross into destinations outside the European area, such as the United Kingdom, Switzerland, the United States, Morocco, or Asia.
+That's where O2 Travel tries to make things easy for you at a daily price.
+If you still have doubts about the concept, it would be helpful to review what data roaming is before deciding.

-O2 Travel: opinions and analysis of the roaming add-on
+O2 Travel: opinions and analysis of the roaming bundle

 Photo: ArtHouse Studio · Pexels